sajinamatya/Big-Data-Analytic-Taxi-provider-/README.md

 ### Power BI for data visualization
 A powerful tool for creating interactive dashboards and visual reports for better decision-making regarding the Taxi trip data .

+# Business use case
+A transportation company named TaxiProvider runs a digital platform enabling riders to schedule taxi services for their travel needs.
+The organization spans multiple urban areas and works with freelance taxi operators to handle ride bookings.
+Looking to scale their business operations, the company plans to analyze their collected data for actionable insights.
+This requires building a comprehensive data warehouse solution to support decision-making across their finance, operations, and marketing teams.
+Finance Department

+### Payment department :
+o What are the most commonly selected payment options by customers? o Is there a progressive shift toward electronic payments over time?
+Revenue Performance:
+o Which taxi operators contribute the most to overall earnings? o How do profit margins differ among various service partners?
+Tip Analysis:
+o What are the typical gratuity amounts passengers provide monthly or quarterly? o Do tip amounts correlate with particular operators or ride categories?
+Financial Monitoring:
+o What are the aggregate earnings for monthly and quarterly periods? o How do income patterns correspond with seasonal variations?

+### Marketing Department

+Geographic Market Analysis:
+o Which metropolitan area experiences the greatest booking volume? o How does customer demand shift across various cities temporally?
+Destination Trends:
+o What locations attract the most passengers seasonally or quarterly? o Are there developing destination preferences that could guide advertising strategies?
+Travel Pattern Analysis:
+o What are the most frequently traveled route combinations? o How might these movement patterns shape specialized promotional campaigns, including holiday or weekend deals?

+### Operations Department

+High-Demand Periods:
+o What time intervals show maximum taxi requests? o Are there particular days or timeframes with significant demand spikes?
+Performance Metrics:
+o Track distance traveled and duration patterns to evaluate fuel usage trends.
+Service Preferences:
+o Which ride categories do customers favor most? o How do service preferences differ by geographic area?
+Seasonal Booking Patterns:
+o Which months show peak reservation activity? o How do environmental and seasonal elements affect monthly booking volumes?
+Strategic Location Analysis:
+o What are the most active pickup and destination points? o How can this data support optimal taxi deployment or promotional planning?

 # Datawarehouse Schema
 <img width="837" height="683" alt="image" src="https://github.com/user-attachments/assets/45e6dad6-defe-46de-b28b-9b91626c24d4" />